gvwilson/teachtogether.tech/_chapters_en/community.md

 people below and discuss how you would help them become a better contributor to your organization.

-- **Anna**
+Anna
-  knows more about every subject than everyone else put together---at least, she thinks she does.
+: knows more about every subject than everyone else put together---at least, she thinks she does.
 No matter what you say, she'll correct you; no matter what you know, she knows better.

-- **Catherine**
+Catherine
-  has so little confidence in her own ability that she won't make any decision, no matter how small, until she has checked with someone else.
+: has so little confidence in her own ability that she won't make any decision, no matter how small, until she has checked with someone else.

-- **Frank**
+Frank
-  believes that knowledge is power, and enjoys knowing things that other people don't.
+: believes that knowledge is power, and enjoys knowing things that other people don't.
 He can make things work, but when asked how he did it, he'll grin and say, "Oh, I'm sure you can figure it out."

-- **Hediyeh**
+Hediyeh
-  is quiet.
+: is quiet.
 She never speaks up in meetings, even when she knows that what other people are saying is wrong.
 She might contribute to the mailing list, but she's very sensitive to criticism, and will always back down rather than defending her point of view.

-- **Kenny**
+Kenny
-  has discovered that most people would rather shoulder his share of the work than complain about him, and he takes advantage of it at every turn.
+: has discovered that most people would rather shoulder his share of the work than complain about him, and he takes advantage of it at every turn.
 The frustrating thing is that he's so damn *plausible* when someone finally does confront him.
 "There have been mistakes on all sides," he says, or, "Well, I think you're nit-picking."

-- **Melissa**
+Melissa
-  means well, but somehow something always comes up, and her tasks are never finished until the last possible moment.
+: means well, but somehow something always comes up, and her tasks are never finished until the last possible moment.
 Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment...

-- **Raj**
+Raj
-  is rude.
+: is rude.
 "It's just the way I talk," he says, "If you can't hack it, maybe you should find another team."
 His favorite phrase is, "That's stupid," and he uses obscenity in every second sentence.